ministryofjustice/modernisation-platform-ami-builds/README.md

 ## Structure

-In terms of defining AMIs, two important directories exist in this repository.
+In terms of defining AMIs, three important directories exist in this repository.

 - ./*__modernisation-platform__*
   - This directory will contain pipelines that will define AMIs acting as parent images for more customised AMIs required by Modernisation Platform consumers.
 Types of AMIs produced could be